 “If you will not fight for right when you can easily win without bloodshed; if you will not fight when your victory will be sure and not too costly; you may come to the moment when you will have to fight with all odds against you and only a precarious chance of survival.
 There may be even a worse fate, you may have to fight when there is no hope of victory, because it is better to perish than to live as slaves.”

 It is because some Christians are unable to vote for the mainline political parties that they have become involved in the Christian Party to change the laws of the country that are inhibiting Christian freedom in the workplace and throughout public life.
 Some Christians see the vision; others do not.

-Meanwhile, let us press forward towards the Saviour’s goal: ‘the kingdoms of this world have become the kingdom of our Lord, and of His Christ’ Rev 11:15.
+Meanwhile, let us press forward towards the Saviour’s goal: ‘the kingdoms of the world have become the kingdoms of our Lord and of His Christ’ Rev 11:15.
 May it come sooner rather than later.

 30 Jan 2014: there is further discussion in the comments below.

 4 Dec 2017: a summary of secular religion attempting to replace Christianity, thinking that man’s law can replace God’s law.

 21 Sep 2018: those who think that religion and politics don’t mix.